 It's always important to understand the way the market is trending and to try to anticipate if a change is coming if you're going to invest.
-Traders regularly look for opportunities through following a trend or when the market reverses direction.
+Traders regularly look for opportunities through following trends or when the market reverses direction.

-Unfortunately, there are no real surefire direct signs that will unequivocally tell you what the market is going to do in the very near future.
-But this isn't to say that you can't get a feeling for coming changes.
+Unfortunately, there are no real surefire direct signs that will unequivocally tell you what the market is going to do, but this isn't to say that you can't get a feeling for coming changes.
 You can get a good idea of upcoming trends by watching the flow of money into and out of the market.

 What Money Flow Means in the Stock Market

-First, it helps to understand some terms and what they mean.
 Money flow in the stock market is either negative or positive in any given day.
 Technically, it's arrived at by averaging prices then multiplying the average by the daily volume.
 Do the same thing the next day and compare the resulting numbers.
 This will tell you whether the flow for the day was positive or negative.
-Did it go up or down?

 A positive flow also means a given stock was purchased at a higher price; likewise, a negative flow indicates that the next trade was made at a lower price.
 These actions are also referred to as upticks and downticks.